 Mekong Delta Tour

-We were picked up and driven around 1 ½ hours from Ho Chi Minh City to the Mekong Delta where we boarded the motorboat to the villages of My Tho and Ben Tre.
+We were picked up and driven around 1 ½ hours to the Mekong Delta where we boarded the motorboat to the villages of My Tho and Ben Tre.

 Once there we had a jam-packed day hanging out with some friendly bees and sampling honey at a honey farm.
 Learning the process of coconut candy making and taste testing exotic Vietnamese fruits.
 We were entertained with traditional Vietnamese music and I got up close and personal with Frank the python.